-Over the years the school gained many ambitious donors from Czech, Australia and all over the world.
+Over the years, the school has gained many ambitious donors from the Czech Republic, Australia and from all over the world.
 Thanks to them our school could grow to the size that it is today.
 Around 120 students study in our school.
 They learn English in three different levels, the students are taught in Math and Science, they have weekly Art and Sport lessons and receive professional tennis and Computer classes.
-The library, the colorful school buildings and the teachers give the students a safe place to enjoy their time and to grow, they can experience their strengths and get to know friends which is so important in that age.
-Twice a week all students receive a warm meal, furthermore they get a school uniform and school material.
+The library, the colorful school buildings and the teachers give the students a safe place to enjoy their time and to grow; they can experience their strengths and get to know friends which is so important at that age.
+Twice a week all students receive a warm meal, furthermore they get a school uniform and school materials.

-All teachers and supporters always keep their eyes open if any of the students or their families are in trouble, if so we try our best to help them.
-Some eager students that already finished our NGO School get selected for our SCC-scholar ship program and receive monthly some money to finance their studies in public school or university.
+All teachers and supporters always keep their eyes open if any of the students or their families are in trouble, and if that is the case we try our best to help them.
+Some eager students who already finished our NGO School get selected for our SCC-scholarship program and receive some money each month in order to finance their studies in public school or university.

 Kim San is 18 years old and started to study in our school when she was 14.
-Now she is studying in university to be an English literature teacher.
+Now she is studying at university to be an English literature teacher.
 In her free time she likes to listen to music, to take care of the household, to cook and to study.
-She is living in a big, warm family.
-Her father is sharpening and selling knifes, her sister is making ice cream, her brother is carving statues and her mother is a housewife.
+She lives in a big, warm family.
+Her father sharpens and sells knifes, her sister makes ice cream, her brother carves statues and her mother is a housewife.

 “I am so thankful, because they make the school for students in Cambodia and you know in Cambodia many people are poor and many students can’t study.
 This school is giving them knowledge and they can have a future.”

 For her future she wishes to successfully finish her studies.
 After that she wants to come back to the CBE school and teach there.
 She wants to have a warm family and live in a small house, that would be enough for her.
 But if she had the possibility she would love to visit her sponsors, study abroad and teach master students.